 by Dr Mark Taubert, Consultant in Palliative Medicine at Velindre NHS Trust, Cardiff, Wales @DrMarkTaubert

-What do you do when a piece of debris in space sends out a distress message via Twitter?
+What do you do when a piece of debris in space sends out an end of life distress message via Twitter?
 This particular message read as follows: “Your people predict I will burn up in Earth’s atmosphere early 2017.
 You’ll get messages until then.
 I don’t want to die.”

-How poetic, I thought and then did a bit of research.
-‘Fengyun’ is a piece of space junk currently orbiting Earth at 28,000 km/hr.
+I did a bit of research.
+‘Fengyun’ is a piece of space junk.
+At the time of writing, it is orbiting Earth at 28,000 km/hr.
 Fengyun, and two other pieces of space debris form part of ‘Project Adrift’, devised by Cath Le Couteur and Nick Ryan.
 It is an artistic exploration of the secret world of space junk, and the problems with it.
 You can see a film about it here.

 But let me give you a bit of the past medical and social history for this particular palliative care patient, before we look at approaches to managing his or her distress: